 The regulatory examination does not apply to representatives that are authorised to only render financial services or manage financial services in relation to- ☐ Execution of sales in respect of a tier 1 financial product provided that the minimum exemption provisions are complied with. ☐ Financial service in respect of tier 2 financial products.
-181 5.7.3 Transitional Period Transitional arrangements apply to representative whose date of first appointment is before 31 December 2009.
+127 5.7.3 Transitional Period Transitional arrangements apply to representative whose date of first appointment is before 31 December 2009.
+Decree and the control of between 2004 2007 had to consult the 20/00 and it we evidence out within 2 years from date

 Representatives appointed between 2004 - 2007 had to complete the 30/60 credit requirement within 3 years from date of first appointment.

 Representatives appointed between 2008 - 2009 could choose to either complete the 30/60 requirements within 3 years of date of first appointment or to complete a recognised qualification within 5 years of date of first appointment.